AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/visual-options.md

 ![blobid0](../assets/blobid0.png){: width="350"}

 Each metric and formula added to the report is represented by its own line.
-When comparing metrics with similar units and scales, don't forget to clear the checkbox for "Multiple Y-Axes" to display all metrics on the same scale.
+When comparing metrics with similar units and scales, do not forget to clear the checkbox for "Multiple Y-Axes" to display all metrics on the same scale.

 To save a report as a line chart, adjust the report **Type** to Chart, and select the appropriate visualization from within the report builder, as shown below: